-The Journal's aims are:
+The Journal's aims are to:

-- Publish articles and review books that are relevant to both scholars and practitioners involved in policy making and doing policy analysis relevant to Africa.
+• Publish articles and review books that are relevant to both scholars and practitioners involved in policy making and doing policy analysis relevant to Africa.

-- Disseminate findings, options, and recommendations to the relevant audience.
+• Disseminate findings, options and recommendations to the relevant audience.